How to Approach System Design Questions during Interview?

 Step 7: Identifying and resolving bottlenecks

-To ensure that your system is robust and able to handle unexpected challenges, it is important to discuss as many potential bottlenecks as possible and consider different approaches to mitigate them.
-Some questions to consider might include:
+To ensure that system is robust and able to handle unexpected challenges, it is important to discuss as many potential bottlenecks as possible and consider different approaches to mitigate them.

-• Is there any single point of failure in the system?
-What steps can be taken to mitigate this risk?
+• Is there any single point of failure?
+What steps can be taken to mitigate this?

 • Are there enough replicas of data to ensure that users can still be served if a few servers are down?